nomachinez/pidisplay/README.md

 6) Open up the main config.ini file in ./pidisplay/config.ini
 7) Copy the section you want to duplicate and paste it back in, so now you have 2 of them.
 8) Change the section title of the second one to something different
-9) Modify any settings you choose but keep the "class" setting the same e.g.
+9) Modify any settings you choose but keep the "class" setting the same.

+e.g.
 ````commandline
 .....SNIP......